Bursaries are granted on the basis of financial need, and are available to all registered McMaster students who apply and qualify.

 All bursary amounts are final/non-negotiable.

-The First Generation Bursary, funded by the Ministry of Training, Colleges & Universities, is for students whose parents did not attend post secondary studies (college and/or university).
+The First Generation Bursary, funded by the Ministry of Advanced Education & Skills Development, is for students whose parents did not attend post secondary studies (college and/or university).
 On the application you will be asked to select ONE statement that best describes you (this step is optional and does not affect your bursary eligibility and/or the amount of bursary you may receive).
 If you wish to be considered for the First Generation Bursary you can select ‘I am a student whose parents did not attend post secondary studies’.